brockboland/Homebrew/42-BelgianBlonde/README.md

 ## Timeline
 - 2019.05.10: Brew day
 - 2019.05.11: Pitched yeast.
 Going strong after 24 hours.
 Realized two days later that I forgot to aerate the wort, but the yeast seemed to be doing just fine.
+- 2019.05.29: Dropped fermentation fridge to 37 F to cold crash